Dhruvdesai407/Obsidian/Reactjs.md

 5.  **Headless Components (Logic Only):** Build components that provide ***behavior*** and ***accessibility*** via props or hooks, but let the consumer provide **all the visual markup**.
 Max flexibility for design systems\! 🎭
       * **Example:** A `useCombobox` hook that gives you props for the input and list, but you style everything.
 6.  **Future of React: Server Components (RSC):** A powerful paradigm shift being integrated into frameworks like Next.js.
 Render components ***on the server*** for faster initial loads and better SEO.
-The line between frontend and backend blurs\! 🤯 Stay tuned\!
+The line between frontend and backend blur\! 🤯 Stay tuned\!

 -----